The counseling team provides various Counseling Services and is accepting new telehealth and in-person clients in Bucks & Montgomery Counties

 Specializing in Marriage & Family Therapy

 Do you feel disconnected from your partner?
-Unable to resolve conflicts that have been plaguing you for years?
-Stressed out by challenging children and adolescents?
+Are you unable to resolve conflicts that have been plaguing you for years?
+Are you stressed out by challenging children and adolescents?
 It is not uncommon to feel emotionally distant from your significant other after many years together, but many couples suffer in lonely silence, feeling the pain of misunderstanding.
 This can lead to depression, affairs, and addictions.